WINE PAIRING BASICS

 - Delicate wines tend to go well with lighter foods and bolder wines balance out heavier meals.

 - Take the cooking method of the meal into account.
 For example, grilled meats and roasted meats exhibit different flavors, aromas and richness.
 Both can be complemented with bolder wines.
 The influence of your meal's sauces and seasonings should be considered, too.
 Creamy sauces go well with more acidic wines.

-Clos du Bois Rouge, with a slightly juicer wine style, can pair well with more robust and sweeter foods such as berry crepes with chocolate sauce, watermelon salad, fried chicken and crispy waffles.
+Clos du Bois Chardonnay, with intense aromas of apple blossom, ripe pear, and sweet lemon drop, can pair well with foods such as Madelines, fried chicken and crispy waffles.